 Conclusions from the updated evidence for pancreatic cancer

-The Panel's judgements for factors graded convincing and probable are shown below.
+The Panel's judgements are shown below.
 Further details on other factors can be found in the Pancreatic Cancer 2012 Report.
 Information on how the Panel judged the evidence can be found in Appendix 1 of the report, and further details in chapter 3 of the Second Expert Report.

 Three journal papers based on the latest evidence in the CUP database have been published.